1robertslattery/psychopomp/README.md

 ## PROJECT DETAILS

 The Psychopomp project aims to be customizable and easy to use.
+Psychopomp derives from Greek, meaning the "guide of souls".

 **Features**